jirutka/pueue/Miscellaneous.md

 ## Callbacks

 You can specify a callback that will be called every time a task finishes.
-The callback can be parameterized with some variables.
+The callback can be parameterized in the `pueue.yml` file in the `daemon` section with some variables.

 These are the available variables that can be used to create a command: